akka/akka/akka-docs/src/main/paradox/typed/cluster.md

 When a new node is started it sends a message to all seed nodes and then sends join command to the one that answers first.
-If no one of the seed nodes replied (might not be started yet) it retries this procedure until successful or shutdown.
+If no one of the seed nodes replied (might not be started yet) it retries this procedure until success or shutdown.

 You can define the seed nodes in the @ref:[configuration](#configuration) file (application.conf):